European shares finish week flat after key central bank verdicts

-European shares were little changed on Friday, capping an eventful week on a benign note with sentiment that was largely shaped by crucial central bank decisions, including the U.S. Federal Reserve’s widely expected interest rate cut.
+FRANKFURT: European shares were little changed on Friday, capping an eventful week on a benign note with sentiment that was largely shaped by crucial central bank decisions, including the US Federal Reserve’s widely expected interest rate cut.

-The European banks index led gains for the day, up 1.26% as it rebounded from a slump seen earlier this week.
+The European banks index led gains for the day, up 1.26 percent as it rebounded from a slump seen earlier this week.

-But the overall gains were offset by the media index down 2.4% to an over two-week low, strained by advertising group WPP which closed at its lowest since March 2009.
+But the overall gains were offset by the media index , down 2.4 percent to an over two-week low, strained by advertising group WPP, which closed at its lowest since March 2009.

-Energy stocks were also a drag, down 0.8%, as they tracked a drop in oil prices on worries about large supplies.
+Energy stocks were also a drag, down 0.8 percent, as they tracked a drop in oil prices on worries about large supplies.

 Even as the Fed cut rates by 25 basis points for the first time since December, its policy outlook remained less dovish than expected, pointing to a measured pace of future cuts and a lack of urgency to launch a full-blown easing cycle.